Northwood’s Privacy Statement

 • Plan, administer and manage our internal operations, e.g., dietary management, staff scheduling.

-• Enable the Department of Health and Wellness to plan and manage the health-care system.
+• Enable the Department of Seniors and Long Term Care to plan and manage the health-care system.

-• Fulfill other purposes permitted or required by law, e.g., reporting abuse.
+• Fulfill other purposes permitted or required by law, e.g., reporting abuse, notifiable disease or condition.

 Under PHIA, you have the right to ask that your personal health information not be collected, used or disclosed or to limit its use and disclosure, in cases where your consent is required.
 For example, you could ask us not to give out your personal health information to a specific health professional or organization.
 In response to a request, we are required to: